 Problem 8.14.
-This problem involves an algorithm to compute the sum of the first n squares (i.e. $\sum{k=1}^{n} k^2$) using recursion.
+This problem involves an algorithm to compute the sum of the first n squares $\left(\text{i.e. } \sum{k=1}^{n} k^2\right)$ using recursion.

-(a) Write an algorithm to compute $\sum{k=1}^{n} k^2$ that uses recursion and only uses the increment operator for arithmetic (e.g., you cannot use addition or multiplication).
-(Hint: The algorithm I have in mind has one recursive call and one or two loops.)
+(a) Write an algorithm to compute $\sum{k=1}^{n} k^2$ that uses recursion and only uses the increment/decrement operator for arithmetic (e.g., you cannot use addition or multiplication).
+(Hint: The algorithm I have in mind has one recursive call and one or two loops.
+Also, you will probably need a global variable or to assume you can pass a variable by reference.)

-(b) Let S(n) be the complexity of your algorithm from part (a).
-Give a recurrence relation for S(n).

-- (c) Solve the recurrence relation for S(n) that you developed in part (b). - (d) Give a recursive linear-time algorithm to solve this same problem (with no restrictions on what operations you may use).
+- (b) Let S(n) be the complexity of your algorithm from part (a).
+Give a recurrence relation for S(n). - (c) Solve the recurrence relation for S(n) that you developed in part (b). - (d) Give a recursive linear-time algorithm to solve this same problem (with no restrictions on what operations you may use).
 Prove that the algorithm is linear. - (e) Give a constant-time algorithm to solve this same problem (with no restrictions on what you may use).
 Prove that the algorithm is constant. - (f) Discuss the relative merits of the three algorithms.
 Which algorithm is best?
 Worst?
 Justify.